horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 $$\int \frac{P d x}{R}$$
 </div>

-where $P$ is a rational function of $x$ and $R$ is the square root of a quartic.
+where $P$ is a rational function of $x$ and $R$ is the square root of a degree 3 or 4 polynomial of $x$.
 Everything we've discussed so far is a particular case of this integral.

 Legendre showed that any integral of this form can be simplified to the form